 Wondering if a bedroom divorce is right for your relationship?

 - Night owls versus early birds.
-Each have their own needs and a separate room may be helpful when one wants to read or watch tv and another wakes up early to workout.
+Each has their own needs and a separate room may be helpful when one wants to read or watch tv and another wakes up early to work out.